sjneph/satfactor/README.md

 If an input integer has more than 2 factors, and the SAT problem is solved, the output will be two of the factors only.
 These may not be prime numbers (you could test for that easily in Maxima, Maple, or Mathematica), which is a much easier problem.

-Not all SATISFIABILITY solvers output results in the same format.
+Not all SAT solvers output results in the same format.
 You may need to doctor those results slightly.  extract-sat requires a solution file containing a list of integers (on any number of lines).
 For example,

 1 -2 3 4 -5 ...